pleb-devs/courses/plebdevs-js/lesson-2.md

 ## Prerequisites
 - Completed Lesson 1 (Bitcoin Price Display)
 - Understanding of variables and DOM manipulation
-- VS Code and browser ready to go
+- Code editor and browser ready to go

 ## Project Overview: BTC to Satoshi Converter